itteco/iframely/docs/API.md

 - [http://iframe.ly/api/iframely?url={URL}&api_key={KEY}&origin={hashtag}](http://iframe.ly/api/iframely?url=http://iframe.ly/ACcM3Y) <br>- for full Iframely JSON,
 - [http://iframe.ly/api/oembed?url={URL}&api_key={KEY}&origin={hashtag}](http://iframe.ly/api/oembed?url=http://iframe.ly/ACcM3Y) <br>- for simple oEmbed format.

-`api_key` is required, unless URL is from iframe.ly domain itself, like `?url=http://iframe.ly/ACcM3Y`. ([Get your FREE one here](http://iframe.ly))
+`api_key` is required, unless URL is from iframe.ly domain itself, like `?url=http://iframe.ly/ACcM3Y`. ([Get yours here](https://iframely.com/api))

 `origin` parameter is optional.
 You can filter URLs on your dashboard using origin as #hashtag.

 The response will contain embed links and other meta right away, along with the short `id` for future reference.
-If you're using [Cloud API](http://iframe.ly), the response will also contain `html` of a hosted widget so that you don't need to render the embed code yourself.
+If you're using [Cloud API](https://iframely.com), the response will also contain `html` of a hosted widget so that you don't need to render the embed code yourself.

 ### Get URL data by ID